ginkoid/plusbot/mathbot/help/settings.md

 Enable the `=calc` command on a single channel:
 `{{prefix}}set channel c-calc enable`

-## Troubleshooting

-Ensure you are typing words *exactly* as shown.
-If you are still having problems you can ask on the official server: {{server_link}}

 ## Extra tools

 To check which settings apply to a particular channel, run the `{{prefix}}checkallsettings` command in that channel.